Elon Musk Fast Facts

 Other Facts:

-CEO and CTO of Space Exploration Technologies (SpaceX), a commercial space exploration company.
+CEO and lead designer of Space Exploration Technologies Corporation (SpaceX), a commercial space exploration company.

 CEO and product architect of electric automaker Tesla Motors.